petergaultney/pylsp-mypy/README.rst

     strict = true
     exclude = ["tests/*"]

-A ``pyproject.toml`` does not conflict with the legacy config file given that it does not contain a ``pylsp-mypy`` section.
-The following explanation uses the syntax of the legacy config file.
+A ``pyproject.toml`` does not conflict with the legacy config file (deprecated) given that it does not contain a ``pylsp-mypy`` section.
+The following explanation uses the syntax of the legacy config file (deprecated).
 However, all these options also apply to the ``pyproject.toml`` configuration (note the lowercase bools).
 Depending on your editor, the configuration (found in a file called pylsp-mypy.cfg in your workspace or a parent directory) should be roughly like this for a standard configuration:

 ::